 - 2% on salary earnings above £50,270 a year

-However, you can make ‘payments on account’ (advance payments) of directors’ contributions throughout the tax year, based on the actual intervals of salary payments (e.g. weekly or monthly), in the same way as for other company employees.
+However, you can make advance payments of directors’ contributions throughout the tax year based on the actual intervals of salary payments (e.g. weekly or monthly), in the same way as other company employees.

 - Am I self-employed or employed – if I have a limited company?